Skip to main content

 Certification

 Classroom teachers are prepared to use data to plan, monitor, and adjust instruction in the general education classroom to meet the literacy needs of students.
-This certification is awarded by CERI.

 Requirements: Successful completion of coursework aligned with the IDA Knowledge and Practice Standards and the Knowledge and Practice Examination for Effective Reading Instruction (KPEERI).

 Interventionists are prepared to work with those students who in spite of appropriate classroom instruction are not meeting grade-level benchmarks.
 These individuals also work with and support classroom teachers in planning and implementing literacy instruction in their classrooms that meets the needs of all students.
-This certification is awarded by CERI.

 Requirements: Successful completion of coursework aligned with the IDA Knowledge and Practice Standards, the Knowledge and Practice Examination for Effective Reading Instruction (KPEERI), and a supervised practicum that is commensurate with the certification tier.

-Visit the IDA website for more information about knowledge and practice standards for teachers of reading (opens in a new window).
+Visit the IDA website for more information about knowledge and practice standards for teachers of reading.

 The knowledgeable and skilled teacher of reading